Ninjadini/Neuro/README.md

 For Unity, it integrates very powerful, yet flexible, editor tools to let you manipulate your data.
 Provides toolsets to store, retrieve, content test and debug your data with ease.

-For binary, it is inspired by Google’s Protocol Buffers where it is superfast, compact and backwards comparable.
+For binary, it is inspired by Google’s Protocol Buffers where it is superfast, compact and backwards+forwards compatible.
 Neuro is C# focused.
 It supports structs, dictionary, nullable primitives, inheritance, interfaces.
 You also don’t need schema files.